 Here’s a great video on how to install applied panel molding.

-Wainscotting is typically applied on the lower third of the wall or two-thirds of the wall.
-But I learned that you should never apply wainscoting half-way up the wall.
-That means for an eight-foot ceiling, that’s around 33-35 inches.
+Wainscotting is typically applied on the lower third of the wall (and should never be applied halfway up the wall).
+That means for an eight-foot ceiling, Wainscoting should be about 33-35 inches from the floor.